 I am Olis, a Master Photographer.
 Over the decades, that early spark has evolved into a lifelong pursuit: creating images that honor the elegance of light, the rhythm of nature, and the quiet narratives that connect us all.

-In recent years, my creative journey has come full circle, rooted in community and connection.
-I’m grateful to share my craft close to home as a board member and photographer with Lanakila Gardens, supporting its mission through imagery and design.
-And with the Mandarin Community Club, documenting local stories that reflect our shared spirit.
-And with the Mandarin Museum & Historical Society, preserving history through archival photography and video.
+In recent years, my creative journey has come full circle — rooted in community and connection.
+I’m grateful to express my craft close to home as a board member and photographer with Lanakila Gardens, supporting its mission through imagery and design; with the Mandarin Community Club, documenting local stories that reflect our shared spirit; and with the Mandarin Museum & Historical Society, preserving history through archival photography and video.

-Through it all, my purpose remains simple: to share the world as I see it.
-Each image is crafted with care and vision, created to be experienced not only on a screen but as gallery-worthy art.
+Through it all, my purpose remains simple: to express the world as I see it — through images crafted with care and vision, created to be experienced not only on a screen but as gallery-worthy art.

 Black-and-white close-up of an Anemone coronaria flower, its layered petals softly illuminated to reveal delicate textures and a dark, detailed center.